 While in graduate school, I had already become interested in a still-new organization, loosely affiliated with BYU, called the Foundation for Ancient Research and Mormon Studies (FARMS).
 In 1988, I believe, Jack Welch (aka John W. Welch) invited me to become formally involved with it.

-What led you to initially pursue college degrees in Greek and Philosophy?
-Did you have a plan for what you wanted to do with your career from the beginning?
+What led Dan Peterson to initially pursue college degrees in Greek and Philosophy?

 I had a multitude of conflicting plans.
 I still do.
 I’m like the stereotypical kid in a toy store.
 There are so many glittering things to look at and to try!